Tny5989/TradePlayer/README.md

 # TradePlayer
-A windower addon for trading items with other players via commands.
+A windower addon for trading items with other players via commands (uses packets).

 Action                | Addon Command
 --------------------- | -----------------------------